Jesus was a Word of God. What is a messenger, if not a Word of God?

 You heard that I said to you, ‘I go away, and I will come to you.’
 If you loved Me, you would have rejoiced because I go to the Father, for the Father is greater than I.

-Was the door of prophethood open after Jesus?
+It is important to ask: Was the door of prophethood open after Jesus (pbuh)?

-Why would Jesus warn us against false prophets unless there would appear true prophets Wouldn’t Jesus guide rather than confuse?
+Why would Jesus warn us against false prophets unless true prophets would also appear?
+Wouldn’t Jesus guide rather than confuse?
 In this metaphor, sheep’s clothing is the appearance of prophethood.
 How could someone dress as a sheep if it is known that there are no sheep?

 Furthermore, Jesus named a specific messenger from God who would come after him, The Comforter or Parakletos: